simdjson/simdjson/doc/basics.md

 * **Counting elements in arrays:** Sometimes it is useful to scan an array to determine its length prior to parsing it.
   For this purpose, `array` instances have a `count_elements` method.
 Users should be aware that the `count_elements` method can be costly since it requires scanning the whole array.
+You should only call `count_elements` as a last resort as it may require scanning the document twice or more.
 You may use it as follows if your document is itself an array:

   ```C++
   auto cars_json = R"( [ 40.1, 39.9, 37.7, 40.4 ] )"_padded;